-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH Primary Redistration District No. (If nonresident give city or town and State) (Usual place of abode) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 34011 CERTIFICATE OF DEATH Primary Redistration District No (a) Residence.
+(If nonresident give city or town and State) length of residence in city or town where death occurred How long in U.S., if of foreign birth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
-COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
+SEY SINGLE, MARRIED, WIDOWED OR 16.
 DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 5a.
-IF MARRIED, WINDWED, OR DIVERSED HUSBAND OF (OR) WIFE OR. death occurred, on the date stated above, at.
-6. DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE If LESS than 1 YEARS MONTHS DAYS day.brs.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry.
-(SECONDARY) business, or establishment in which employed (or employer).....(duration)......yra......mos (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN).
-(STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR TOWN) ENTS (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER Every item of OF DEATH State the Disease Causing Draffi, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TO (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Scicidal, or (STATE OR COUNTRY) HOMICIDAL.
-(See reverse side for additional space.)
+If Married, Widowed, or Divorced HUSBAND of (OR) LY IFE OF 6.
+DATE GF BIRTH (MONTH, DAY AND YEAR 7.
+AGE MONTHS DAYS If LESS than 1 day.
+8. OCCU ATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer). (duration)......yrs. ......mes (c) Name of employer WAS DISEASE CONTRACTED 9.
+BIRTHPLACE (CITY OR TOWN (STATE OR COUNTRY) 10.
+NAME OF FATHE 11.
+BIRTHPLACE OF FATHER (CITY OR TOW (STATE OR COUNTRY) 2~~/0, 19/9(Address) \State the Disease Causing Deate, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOW (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL (See reverce side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-UNDERTAKER ADDRESS
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL 15.
+20. UNDERTAKER REGISTRAR